Accelerated creation of NOON states with ultracold atoms via counterdiabatic driving

-A remaining issue is that the counterdiabatic Hamiltonian is derived from the reduced Hamiltonian, which introduces non-local couplings among the various states of the basis set $\{\ket{N,0,0}, \ket{0,N,0}, \ket{0,0,N}\}$.
-To translate the action of $H_{\text{CD}}$ into local and experimentally feasible terms, it becomes necessary to either restrict ourselves to key terms or mimic these elements via local modulations.
-Various solutions to this issue have been proposed \cite{SP,SP2,Campo2}.
-We propose here to emulate the requested effective Hamiltonian (\ref{Hred}) via a suitable modification of the physical parameters $U,\varepsilon,$ and $J$ of our system.
-Furthermore, new diagonal elements $(\Tilde{\mathcal{E}}',\mathcal{E}')$ derived from perturbation theory differ from the initial $(\Tilde{\mathcal{E}},\mathcal{E})$ as they now depend on the square modulus of $J_{\text{eff}}$ rather than solely on $\mathcal{J}$.
-We thus define effective parameters $U_{\text{eff}}, \varepsilon_{\text{eff}}(t)$ and $J_{\text{eff}} \in \mathbb{C}$ to incorporate the action of the counterdiabatic Hamiltonian into experimentally controllable parameters:
+A remaining challenge is that the counterdiabatic Hamiltonian (\ref{redhcd}) is defined within the reduced 3-level system spanned by the perturbative modifications of the states $\vert N,0,0\rangle , \vert 0,N,0 \rangle$ and $\vert 0,0,N\rangle$ (see \cite{supmat}).
+In practice, however, it needs to be implemented in the framework of the Bose-Hubbard system under consideration.
+Similarly as in \cite{SP,SP2,Campo2}, we propose to emulate the requested effective Hamiltonian $H_{\text{red}} + H_{\text{CD}}$ via a suitable modification of the physical parameters $U, J$ and $\varepsilon$ of our system, thus incorporating the action of the counterdiabatic Hamiltonian into experimentally controllable parameters.
+We therefore define effective parameters $U_{\text{eff}}, J_{\text{eff}} $ and $\varepsilon_{\text{eff}}(t)$ such that

 Applying perturbation theory (see \cite{supmat}), this identification leads to a set of three solvable equations that completely determine the effective parameters as a function of the particle number $N$: